logo image

 Camping & Touring Parks in area

 The image top is from Falkland Village High Street looking towards Falkland Palace and entrance.
-The Palace was built from the early 1500s for Kings James IV and James V. The Palace was built around an earlier Castle from the 1200s.
+The Palace was built from the early 1500s for Kings James IV / Stuart and James V. The Palace was built around an earlier Castle from the 1200s.
 This is one of five Royal Palaces in Scotland.

 The image second top is of the Palace Chapel.
 Third top is of the Tapestry Corridor.